MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WebViewCompatible.md

 The WPF version of this control is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.
 The Windows Forms version is coming soon, and it will be located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.
 You can find additional related types (such as event args classes) in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.

 These controls wrap an instance of the [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) class, and they provide a subset of members from that class.
 The [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) is similar to the [WebView](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.webview) class, but it is designed to run out of process in a desktop application (such as a WPF or Windows Forms application) and it supports a smaller set of members.
-Because **WebViewCompatible** wraps [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) and **WebBrowser**, it provides a simpler subset of common functionality.
+Because **WebViewCompatible** wraps [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) (on Windows 10) and [WebBrowser](https://docs.microsoft.com/dotnet/api/system.windows.controls.webbrowser?view=netframework-4.7.2) (on older versions of Windows), it provides a simpler subset of common functionality.

 Unless specified otherwise in this article, the documentation for the [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) class applies to the WPF and Windows Forms **WebView** controls.
 This article links to reference pages for the UWP [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol) class for more information about most members.